 Abacum’s financial planning software works well for this segment because it combines powerful modeling capabilities with an intuitive interface that doesn't require technical expertise.

-Larger companies typically need more advanced features to handle complex planning needs:
+Larger companies typically need more advanced features to handle complex planning needs.
+These features include:

 These organizations often have dedicated FP&A teams who can manage more complex tools, but they still value solutions that don't require IT support for every change.